Quantization of symplectic fibrations and canonical metrics: Balanced metrics

 In particular, its positive eigenvalues with multiplicity as an endomorphism of $\Herm(\HH_p)$ coincide with the positive eigenvalues of the Berezin transform associated with $h^{E_p}=\FS(q)$. \end{cor} \begin{proof} The identity \eqref{DTT=TT*E} is an immediate consequence of Proposition \ref{dFSHilb}.
 For the second statement, note that $T^*_{E_p}$ maps isomorphically the eigenspace associated with a non-zero eigenvalue of $T_{E_p}^*\circ T_{E_p}$ acting on $\Herm(\HH_p)$ to the eigenspace associated with the same eigenvalue of $\cB_p:=T_{E_p}\circ T_{E_p}^*$ acting on $\cinf(X,\Herm(E_p))$. \end{proof}

-Recall from \cite{Don87} and \cite{UY86} that $E$ is \emph{Mumford stable} if and only if $E$ is simple and admits a Hermitian metric $h^E$ satisfying the weak Hermite-Einstein equation \eqref{weakHE}.
+Recall from \cite{Don87} and \cite{UY86} that $E$ is \emph{Mumford stable} if and only if $E$ is simple and admits a Hermitian metric $h^E$ satisfying the Hermite-Einstein equation \eqref{weakHE}.
 For any Hermitian metric $h^{E_p}\in\Met(E_p)$, write $h^{L^{-p}}\otimes h^{E_p}\in\Met(E)$ for the Hermitian metric on $E$ induced by $h^{L}$ and $h^{E}$.
-We then have the following fundamental result of Wang in \cite{Wan05}.
+We then have the following straightforward reformulation of a fundamental result of Wang in \cite{Wan05}.

-\begin{theorem} \cite[Th.\,1.2]{Wan05} Assume that $E$ is Mumford stable and that $\nu$ is the Liouville measure \eqref{voldef}.
-Then there is $p_0\in\N$ such that for any $p\geq p_0$, there exists a unique $\nu$-balanced product $q_p\in\Prod(\HH_p)$ up to multiplicative constant.
+\begin{theorem} \cite[Th.\,1.2]{Wan05} Assume that $E$ is Mumford stable and that $\nu$ is the Liouville measure.
+Then there is $p_0\in\N$ such that for any $p\geq p_0$, there exists a $\nu$-balanced product $q_p\in\Prod(\HH_p)$, unique up to multiplicative constant.
 Furthermore, there is an explicit constant $c_p>0$ for all $p\geq p_0$ such that the following smooth convergence holds,